OpenBCI/Documentation/docs/06Software/01-OpenBCISoftware/02_GUI_Widget_Guide.md

 ## FFT Plot
 <img src="https://github.com/openbci-archive/Docs/blob/master/assets/images/GUI_FTT.jpg?raw=true" width="50%">

 This is a standard data visualization feature of biosensing tools.
-The x axis displays various frequencies, and the y-axis shows each frequency’s respective amplitudes in μV.
-These amplitudes are displayed logarithmically by default — a reccommended setting — but you can alter this in the log/ln dropdown.
+The x-axis displays various frequencies, and the y-axis shows each frequency’s respective amplitudes in μV.
+These amplitudes are displayed logarithmically by default — a recommended setting — but you can alter this in the log/ln dropdown.

-*Note: Each color in the FFT Plot is color coded to match the channels in the time series.*
+*Note: Each color in the FFT Plot is color-coded to match the channels in the time series.*

 ## Accelerometer
 <img src="https://github.com/openbci-archive/Docs/blob/master/assets/images/GUI_Accel.jpg?raw=true" width="50%">

 Each OpenBCI board is fitted with a three-axis accelerometer, the data from which is streamed to this widget.
-This accelerometer measures the acceleration of the board itself on an xyz-axis.
+This accelerometer measures the acceleration of the board itself on an XYZ-axis.

-**Axis Graph**: Displays relative xyz-acceleration at the current moment visually on a graph
+**Axis Graph**: Displays relative XYZ-acceleration at the current moment visually on a graph

-**Timeline**: Displays relative xyz accelerations over time, color coded by axis.
+**Timeline**: Displays relative XYZ accelerations over time, color-coded by axis.

 ## Head Plot
 The head plot displays which regions of the head are experiencing the most activity.
-The deeper the red in a region, the more brain activity there is occuring in that region.
-Contour lines are also shown in order to connect various regions of similar activity levels.
+The deeper the red in a region, the more brain activity there is occurring in that region.
+Contour lines are also shown to connect various regions of similar activity levels.

-Each number on the digram corresponds to an electrode channel displayed in the time series widget.
-These numbers  correspond with the suggested assembly for the Ultracortex Mark IV, however each can be dragged to different locations for custom configurations.
+Each number on the diagram corresponds to an electrode channel displayed in the time series widget.
+These numbers correspond with the suggested assembly for the Ultracortex Mark IV.
+However, each can be dragged to different locations for custom configurations.

 ### Default Node Placement
 Based off of 10-20 model